primatejs/primate/docs/guide/layouts.md

 # Layouts

 !!!
-Layouts are currently only supported by the Primate [Svelte handler][svelte].
+Layouts are currently only supported by the Primate [Svelte] and [React] handler.
 !!!

 While you can change the default HTML page in `pages/app.html` or even create